DarianHarrison/rust_samples/notes.md

 Closures, a function-like construct you can store in a variable Iterators, a way of processing a series of elements

+// The iterator version was slightly faster than for loop

+Closures and iterators are Rust features inspired by functional programming language ideas.
+They contribute to Rust’s capability to clearly express high-level ideas at low-level performance.
+The implementations of closures and iterators are such that runtime performance is not affected.
+This is part of Rust’s goal to strive to provide zero-cost abstractions.

 # 14. More about Cargo and Crates.io

 ```